sahithk22/Customer-Churn-Prediction-app/README.md

 # Customer-Churn-Prediction-app
-Customer churn prediction using Machine Learning and Streamlit
+Customer churn prediction using Machine Learning and Streamlit.

-# Customer Churn Prediction System

 A Machine Learning web application that predicts whether a telecom customer is likely to churn or stay.
 The application is built using Python, Scikit-learn, and Streamlit and deployed on Streamlit Cloud.